left-rite/res-swag/README.md

 ### Details
-The ```jsonPaths``` object lets the validator know where to find the url, method, status and response body to the response of the API request.
+The ```jsonPointers``` object lets the validator know where to find the url, method, status and response body to the response of the API request.
 E.g. if the response from has the following shape:
 ```javascript
 interface Response {